dziamian/DS18B20-ESP32-Driver/README.md

 ✔️ Optimized communication when only one device is connected to 1-Wire bus <br />

 ✔️ Supports CRC validations wherever possible <br />

+✔️ Supports measurement of temperature in Celsius <br />

 ✔️ Configurable resolutions of temperature measurements - 9, 10, 11 or 12 bits (changes decimal precision) <br />